 FedEx has since filed a petition for writ of mandamus to the Federal Circuit.
 See Petition for Writ of Mandamus, In re FedEx Corp., et al. (Dec.
 5, 2017).
 The Federal Circuit sua sponte directed Intellectual Ventures to respond to the petition by December 12 and noted a reply could be filed by December 15.

-Ricardo Bonilla is an Associate in Fish & Richardson’s Dallas office.
+Ricardo Bonilla is a Principal in Fish & Richardson’s Dallas office.
 He was previously a Summer Associate with the firm in 2010 and 2011 after joining the firm via its 1L Diversity Fellowship Program.
 Mr. Bonilla’s practice includes all areas of commercial and intellectual...